On the mind of the Rev. Adrian Dannhauser

 This scenario – moms in New York serving time far away from their children – is an all too frequent one.
 Years ago, as a priest at St. James’ Church, I traveled upstate with a group of parishioners and staff of the Osborne Association, an organization that serves children of incarcerated parents.
 We were taking more than twenty children to see their mothers, who were in prison at Albion Correctional Facility near Rochester.

 My charge was a three-year-old bundle of energy and a true handful.
 She kept me on my toes and most definitely on the run, chasing her through the airport and around our hotel.
 A member of the Osborne staff told me they’d never had such a challenging child on this type of trip, and that’s why they had given her to me!
 She was a total joy yet all mischief.
 She pulled the fire alarm in the hotel.
-She threw food on the floor from the breakfast buffet.
+She threw food from the breakfast buffet on the floor.
 Strapping her in her car seat was a wrestling match every time, and let’s just say bedtime was a nightmare.

 With her mom, however, she settled right down to read books and play with toys in the prison visiting area.
 This little girl hadn’t seen her mother for six months, since her mother had been transferred from Rikers Island.